 Meningitis

-Meningitis can be a medical emergency.
-It can kill within hours, so early diagnosis and treatment is vital.
-If you are worried that you or someone you care for may have meningitis, see your doctor immediately.
-If your doctor is not available, go to your nearest emergency department or call triple zero (000) and ask for an ambulance.
+Meningitis is a medical emergency.
+If you are worried that you or someone you care for may have meningitis, go to your nearest emergency department or call triple zero (000) and ask for an ambulance.

 What is meningitis?

 Viral meningitis is usually a less dangerous form of meningitis and most commonly affects children.
-It can cause severe headaches.
-Viral meningitis is usually caused by viruses that live in fluids in the mouth and nose, and in faeces (poo).
+Bacterial meningitis is a medical emergency.
+Early diagnosis and treatment are vital.

 What are the symptoms of meningitis?

-The symptoms of meningitis in very small children and babies include:
+The symptoms of meningitis in young children and babies can include:

 - irritability